Easy chicken pesto sandwiches that make lunch a million times more interesting. This simple lunch makes meal prep easy for the entire week.

 - Heat a grill pan on medium high heat and brush with extra virgin olive oil.

 - Butterfly the chicken breast, then cut in quarters.
-Season well with salt and pepper.
+Season well with salt, pepper, and some Italian seasoning.

 - Cook for about 4 minutes on each side on the grill, or until the chicken has nice grill marks and is cooked through.